 It Gives The Justice League a Broader Technological Base

 From the comics to each of the successful cartoons, the Justice League has always maintained a certain level of technology.
 Stealth planes, orbital habitats, flight rings, it’s all there at the league’s disposal.
 We already know that Cyborg is coming.
-Throw these two in the mix with him, and you have a huge technological base to build upon.
+Throw Booster Gold and Blue Beetle in the mix with him, and you have a huge technological base to build upon.

 Ezra Miller recently said that his Flash costume will have a post-apocalyptic look to it.
 It may be homemade, but I doubt it can hide inside of a ring.
 Technology like that could come from the future, or a crafty inventor who has the benefit of alien tech.
 See where I’m going with this?

 This is all speculation, but it happens to fit the facts available to us.
 We know that despite the appearance of metahumans and aliens, this movie universe will be as grounded in realism as possible.
 Once a league is formed, who knows what kind of sharing might take place?